 Boxing weight classes from super featherweight to strawweight with limits in lbs kg and stone

-Why Weight Classes Exist
+Why Weight Classes Exist?

 Boxing originally had no formal weight classes.
 In the bare-knuckle era, size mismatches were common, dangerous, and unsatisfying for fans.
 The sport eventually settled on eight “glamour” divisions, flyweight through heavyweight, that remained the standard for most of the early 20th century.